-Reindeer don't fly, but they do sometimes have red noses.
-These animals are part of the deer family, or Cervidae, which includes deer, elk, moose and wapiti.
+Reindeer and caribou are considered to be the same genus and species — Rangifer tarandus; they are part of the deer family called Cervidae, which includes deer, elk, moose and wapiti.
 Like others in their family, reindeers have long legs, hooves and antlers.

-The secret to Rudolph's rosy schnozzle is a dense network of blood vessels in his nose, scientists explained in a 2012 Live Science article.
-Reindeer, it seems, have 25 percent more capillaries carrying red, oxygen-rich blood in their nasal architecture than humans, said medical researchers in the Netherlands and the University of Rochester in New York.
+Speaking of the leader of Santa's pack, the secret to Rudolph's rosy schnozzle is a dense network of blood vessels in his nose, Live Science previously reported.
+Reindeer, it seems, have 25% more capillaries carrying red, oxygen-rich blood in their nasal architecture than humans do, said medical researchers in the Netherlands and the University of Rochester in New York.

 Reindeer are very social creatures.
 They feed, travel and rest in groups called herds.
 These herds can include from 10 animals to a few hundred, according to the San Diego Zoo.
 In the spring, herds can get even bigger — from 50,000 to 500,000 members.
 The herds often travel south around 1,000 miles (1,600 km) to 3,000 m (5,000 km) to find food in the winter.

 One of the biggest and most studied herds lives on the Taimyr Peninsula, in the northernmost part of Russia.
 Monitoring showed that the Taimyr herd reached a peak of 1 million individuals in 2000, which took a plunge to 600,000 by 2016, BBC News reported.
 Climate change could be part of the problem.
 Every year in the spring and fall, this herd migrates from calving ranges on the peninsula to their winter haven in boreal forests; however, climate change has changed the timing of this trek, meaning young calves are still too small to make the journey, the World Wildlife Fund said.